- 17 Nov 2023

 Generally, the more complex the base schema is, the more taxing requests will be that reference the schema.
 Let’s illustrate with an example:

-Scenario 1: Adding an assignee to a task via a multiple select field type:
+Example 1: Adding an assignee to a task via a multiple select field type

 Let’s consider a base that has a "Tasks" table, and multiple select field to designate an assignee.
 The multiple select field is updated when a new assignee or assignees are added to a task.